 Can you tell us about a memorable experience from the field?

 During a research trip to a remote village in southern Madagascar, my team and I had gone without a bath for several days.
 It was very dry, and we needed all our water for drinking and cooking.
 On the third day, however, it rained.
 One of the team members, Manjoazy, was so excited that he took out his soap and started washing, but as soon as he had finished soaping his body, the rain stopped!
 Thankfully, he managed to get the soap off by collecting water from anywhere possible.
 Off the tent, off the car!

 What has been the biggest challenge in your career so far?

-The biggest challenge has definitely been taking over the directorship of MV I have always enjoyed working in the field, but now I spend most of my days stuck behind a desk!
-And instead of managing a team of 6 people, I manage a team of 40!
-Of course, there are a lot of positive things about the role I have met respectable conservationists who I had heard so much about in the past and I get to travel to attend meetings and conferences.
+The biggest challenge has definitely been taking over the directorship of MV.
+I have always enjoyed working in the field, but now I spend most of my days stuck behind a desk!
+And instead of managing a team of six people, I manage a team of 40!
+Of course, there are a lot of positive things about the role.
+I have met respectable conservationists about whom I'd heard so much and I get to travel to attend meetings and conferences.
 Recently, I attended the Hunt International Conference in Spain where I presented our work on bushmeat consumption in Madagascar.